npm package discovery and stats viewer.

 supabase-management-js requires Node.js 18 and above because it relies on the native fetch client.

-You can configure the SupabaseManagementAPI class with an access token, retrieved either through OAuth or by generating an API token in your account page.
-Your API tokens carry the same privileges as your user account, so be sure to keep it secret.
+The recommended way to use the SDK is through the SupabaseManagementAPI class.
+It handles authentication automatically, so you only need to pass your access token — retrieved either through OAuth or by generating an API token in your account page — once at construction time.
+Your API tokens carry the same privileges as your user account, so be sure to keep them secret.

 import { SupabaseManagementAPI } from "supabase-management-js";